-However, there maybe a few things about traveling solo you haven’t thought about.
-I know I didn’t and while I’m definitely not an expert, considering a few things ahead of time can make you feel much more confident and make your trip go way smoother and with less surprises.
+I’ve been on several solo trips since then and even recently completed a six thousand mile road trip and camped alone.
+While I’m not an expert, preparing for the situations that could arise, ahead of time, can make you feel much more confident and make your trip go way smoother and with less surprises.

 No one told me that I’d be married to my bags…

 It is doable, but only if you are going directly from the airport to the hotel or vice versa.
-But there’s a good chance you will be doing much more than that and moving around some or seeing more than one city.
-No one wants to be burdened with too much luggage.
+There’s a good chance you will be doing much more than that and maybe even moving around some or seeing more than one city.
+No one wants to be saddled with too much luggage.

 If you are taking a bus, a train or traveling anywhere in between destinations, you will have to think about how you will handle your bags.
 Who’s going to carry it up the steps and through the stalls at the bus station in Guadalajara?
 Who’s going to haul all your luggage up three stories of narrow steps in Lisbon?
 If you by chance go on a tour on a travel day and have your luggage with you, what will you do with it when you can’t take it on the boat?

-Southerner Says: Pack light or at the very least, lighter, when traveling solo.
-I know you’ve heard that before.
-But I’m serious.
+Southerner Says solution: Pack light or at the very least, lighter, when traveling solo.
+I know you’ve heard that before but I mean it.
 Take half of what you think you need.
 It really does make the traveling so much easier.

 Pack smarter.
 Use packing cubes so that clothing and weight could be redistributed and moved to a different bag if need be.
-Try smaller bags that could be carried one at a time up steps so that one big bad is not so heavy.
-You will enjoy your trip more with less stuff to worry about.
+Try smaller bags that could be carried one at a time up steps so that one big bag is not so heavy.
+Less stuff means less to worry about.

 If you travel late in the same day as a hotel check out, most hotels will store your luggage for the day.
 Most hostels have lockers and even certain bus stations do too.